(measure: cases per 100,000 people; Source: The World Bank)

-For that indicator, The World Bank provides data for Brazil from 2000 to 2016.
-The average value for Brazil during that period was 46.59 cases per 100,000 people with a minumum of 42 cases per 100,000 people in 2012 and a maximum of 54 cases per 100,000 people in 2004.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, The World Bank provides data for Brazil from 2000 to 2017.
+The average value for Brazil during that period was 46.5 cases per 100,000 people with a minimum of 42 cases per 100,000 people in 2015 and a maximum of 54 cases per 100,000 people in 2004.

 Definition: Incidence of tuberculosis is the estimated number of new and relapse tuberculosis cases arising in a given year, expressed as the rate per 100,000 population.
 All forms of TB are included, including cases in people living with HIV.
 Estimates for all years are recalculated as new information becomes available and techniques are refined, so they may differ from those published previously.